 According to Joseph Ferrari, a professor of psychology, approximately 20 per cent of adults in the U.S. are chronic procrastinators.

-Whether it’s at home, work, school or in relationships, they delay doing things.
+They delay doing things at home, work, school or in relationships.

 So what is procrastination, anyway?